bencornelis/link_feed/README.md

 ### About

-My goal with this project was to build my understanding of active record associations and experiment with some rails design patterns.
+My goal with this project was to learn more about active record associations and experiment with some rails design patterns.
 It uses:

 * user authentication with bcrypt
 * user authorization with pundit